xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# 496. Kiel Alderink
+* only 25% people should think in small targets

 # Dr. Patrick Cohn Delves into Why Golfers Choke Under Pressur‪e‬
 * being a perfectonist is double edge sword, it can push you, but also holds you back
 * "I am only as good as my warmup" is myth.
 These two doesn't have to relate so make no expectations.